Platycheirus nielseni: Description

 Tibiae 2 uniformly broadened from base towards apex then becoming smaller and then swelling strongly on apical 1/5.

 Distribution

-Palearctic Fennoscandia South to northern France (Vosges).Ireland Eastwards through Northern Europe and Central Europe, northern Italy to EuropeanRussia; Siberia Nearctic Alaska through Canada and South through the Rocky mountains to Colorado.
+It is found from the Palearctic in Fennoscandia, then south to northern France (Vosges) and Ireland, then eastwards through Northern Europe and Central Europe, northern Italy to European Russia; then by Siberia Nearctic Alaska it is found through Canada and goes south through the Rocky mountains to Colorado.